Relm4/blog/content/posts/announcing_relm4_v0.5_beta/index.md

 By pure coincidence, it looks very similar to the [Blueprint language](https://jwestman.pages.gitlab.gnome.org/blueprint-compiler/) that's specifically designed for GTK4 UIs.

 Yet, Relm4 has more to offer than just creating UIs.
-It integrates well into the surrounding Rust code, allows you to update values automatically and to use local variables and connect message handlers directly with the UI declaration.
+It integrates well into the surrounding Rust code by allowing you to update values automatically, to use local variables and to connect message handlers directly with the UI declaration.
 You can even use `match` and `if` conditions to show widgets depending upon certain conditions.